temporalio/documentation/docs/workflows.md

 [^1]: The Cluster usually deduplicates Signals, but does not guarantee deduplication: During shard migration, two Signal Events (and therefore two deliveries to the Workflow Execution) can be recorded for a single Signal because the deduping info is stored only in memory.

-## Queries
+## Query

-A Query is a synchronous operation that is used to get the state of a [Workflow Execution](#workflow-executions).
+A Query is a synchronous operation that is used to get the state of a [Workflow Execution](/concepts/what-is-a-workflow-execution).
 The state of a running Workflow Execution is constantly changing.
 Queries are available to expose the internal Workflow Execution state to the external world.